MatioRIGARD/eternity2/README.md

 Work in progress...

-Try to implement different algorithms for solving Eternity 2 puzzle.
+Try to implement different algorithms to solve Eternity 2 puzzle.

 Obviously, no real hope to solve it, just for fun.